dnaeon/py-vpoller/docs/vpoller-zabbix.rst

 * `vpoller-templates-native` - contains the templates with native vPoller support for Zabbix.
 It is recommended that you always use the native vPoller support for Zabbix.
+* `vpoller-templates-native-2.4` - same as the
+  `vpoller-templates-native` templates, but for Zabbix 2.4.x releases.

 Once you import the templates you should see the newly imported vPoller templates.